Ev1dentSnow/Artemis/README.md

 Although the actual coding part of this project was done by myself, would like to pay tribute to three people in particular who helped in various ways

 - @MikeRomaa for showing me the ropes around Django and the Django Rest Framework for the backend.
-He's a real expert at this framework with a lot of experience under his belt       with it, and helped me to understand many concepts
+He's a real expert at this framework with a lot of experience under his belt       with it, and helped me to understand many concepts before I started using this framework

 - @liamdp for helping me wrap my head around the concept of A RESTful API and some RESTful "best practices".
 This is certainly one of his areas of expertise